QiaoNPC/qiaonpc.github.io/content/post/Certifications/index.md

 - Active Directory
 - Web

-AD and Linux/Windows privilege escalation were a easy and I was able cleared them in about six hours.
+AD and Linux/Windows privilege escalation was easy and I was able cleared them in about six hours.
 The **web** part, though, was a nightmare.
 It says its web, but its more towards API than web.
 Their XSS scenario was unrealistic (even some CTFs feel more realistic), and their "half-flag" concept was so confusing that I still couldnt figure it out after the exam, maybe someone who took PT1 can tell me.
 The IDOR setup also doesn't make sense to me.
 To anyone who wishes to take PT1, please read the ROE at the start, it explains how their XSS works and lists all possible web (API) vulnerabilities.

 ---

-## **CPTS — The Final Boss**
+## **HTB CPTS**

 So after all those ranked HTB, I started CPTS at the end of July 2025 and took about 7 days to capture 14 flags and finish my report.
 You need 12 flags to pass and there is a total of 14 flags to capture.
 You actually don't need to capture all 14 flags, as 12 flags is enough to pass, but that also depends on your reporting.